 Halfway through the shoreline of Kaanapali, one of the most popular places to stay in Maui, is where you’ll find Pu’u Keka’a or Black Rock.
 To native Hawaiians, this landmark is of great cultural significance since they believe this to be the place where the souls of the dead passed from this world into the spirit world.

-Many battles were fought near the Black Rock promontory just so that the warriors would be at the right place when death occurred.
+Many battles were fought near the Black Rock promontory so the warriors would be at the right place when death occurred.
 It’s also where Chief Kahekili, the last ruling king of the Valley Isle, cliff-jumped.
 Doing so at the exact spot that made all other warriors feel uneasy only emphasized his courage.
 A daily torch-lighting and cliff-diving ceremony at Black Rock honors its cultural status.

 Black Rock is also home to a wealth of marine life.
 Cornet fish, parrotfish, butterflyfish, and the humuhumunukunukuapua’a (or Hawaiian triggerfish) are just some of the colorful creatures you may encounter here.
-The honu or Hawaiian green sea turtle is another frequent resident.
+The honu, or Hawaiian green sea turtle, is another frequent resident.
 The snorkel reef is accessible right off the beach, and the sandy bottom and excellent clarity make this one of the best snorkeling spots on Maui.
 Just note that, especially near the tip of Black Rock, the water has proven to be treacherous, and there are no lifeguards at Kaanapali beach.

 By Jen Bourbon from Glasses and Boarding Passes

 One of Hawaii’s famous landmarks is undoubtedly Haleakala Volcano on the island of Maui.
 In fact, thousands of years ago, this volcano was responsible for creating the eastern half of the island!
 Today, the volcano is dormant but still plays an important role on the island.
-At over 10,000 feet, Haleakala impacts the weather on the island, and as a result, is home to numerous diverse microclimates.
+At over 10,000 feet, Haleakala impacts the weather on the island and, as a result, is home to numerous diverse microclimates.
 To protect this unique landmark, it has been designated a national park and is full of hiking trails and beautiful vistas.

 In addition to exploring the national park trails, you can’t miss watching the sunrise from the summit of Haleakala.
 There’s nothing quite like watching the sun light up the sky from above the clouds!
 Make sure you buy your ticket in advance on the Haleakala National Park website, as you can only enter the park with a pre-purchased ticket before 7:00 am.
 They’re only $1.50, but spots are limited in order to preserve this beautiful location.